 The week of storytelling at the Museum brought some of Ireland’s renowned and creative storytellers together to engage school children and adults with stories that inspired the imagination and provided personal connections between Museum objects and peoples' own stories and experiences.

-As part of this programme we held a mini-symposium on Friday, 2nd December 2023, featuring panel discussions and speakers from the world of storytelling in Ireland and beyond.
+As part of this programme, the Museum and Poetry Ireland delivered a mini-symposium on Friday, 2 December 2022, featuring panel discussions and speakers from the world of storytelling in Ireland and beyond.
 It was chaired by Theo Dorgan and featured storytellers, Oein DeBhairduin, Nuala Hayes, Jack Lynch, Pat Ryan and Liz Weir.